serverless/serverless/docs/providers/aws/guide/functions.md

   memorySize: 512 # optional, in MB, default is 1024
   timeout: 10 # optional, in seconds, default is 6
   versionFunctions: false # optional, default is true
+  tracingConfig: # optional, enables tracing for all functions (can be 'Active' or 'PassThrough')
+    mode: Active

 functions:
   hello: